shopgoodwillsniper/shopgoodwill-auction-sniper/README.md

 ### What happens if my computer is off during an auction?

 For best results, keep your computer on and the **ShopGoodwill bid sniper** running.
-However, the software includes a low-power background mode that minimizes resource usage.
+The software includes a low-power background mode that minimizes resource usage.

 ### Does this work for eBay too?

 Yes!
-While optimized as a **ShopGoodwill Sniper**, the software also supports eBay, OfferUp, Facebook Marketplace, and Craigslist auctions with the same precision timing.
+While optimized as a **ShopGoodwill Sniper**, the software also supports other auction and marketplace platforms.

 ## Technical Specifications